 Nuclear Power in the United Arab Emirates

-- The UAE is embarking upon a nuclear power program in close consultation with the International Atomic Energy Agency.
+- The UAE is embarking upon a nuclear power program in close consultation with the International Atomic Energy Agency, and with huge public support.

 - It accepted a $20 billion bid from a South Korean consortium to build four commercial nuclear power reactors, total 5.6 GWe, by 2020 at Barakah.